 Travel insurance providers that cover covid

 Below we share three providers that offer cover for Covid-19 related claims.
-This list is not extensive and there is a vast range of other insurers that also offer cover for coronavirus related claims.
-You can also use comparison sites such as MoneySuperMarket to compare travel insurance providers that cover for Covid-19.
-MoneySuperMarket claims that every provider on its panel "offers emergency medical treatment and repatriation for coronavirus claims as a minimum".
+This list is not extensive and there is a vast range of other insurers that also offer cover for coronavirus-related claims.
+More information on travel insurance providers that cover covid-19 can be found in our article, 'The best travel insurance with covid cover'.
+You can also use comparison sites such as Compare the Market* or MoneySuperMarket* to compare travel insurance providers that cover Covid-19.
+MoneySuperMarket claims that every provider on its panel "offer a level of covid cover".
 However, it is worth remembering that comparison sites are not usually whole of market and you may therefore find a better deal elsewhere.

 - 5 star Defaqto rated insurance policies